The Best Surety Bond Companies for 2026

 - Obligee: The obligee is the entity that requires the bond from the principal.
 Obligees require bonds to minimize their risk and financial loss if a principal cannot meet its obligations.
 Obligees receive compensation from the surety in the event of a claim against the principal.

 - Surety: The surety is the company that underwrites the bond to back the principal financially.
-If the principal is unable to meet its obligations and the obligee makes a claim, the surety will pay out the claim.
+If the principal is unable to meet its obligations and the obligee makes a claim, the surety will investigate and, if the claim is valid, resolve the obligation—which may involve paying the obligee, financing the principal to finish the job, or arranging for a replacement contractor to complete the work.

 Each bond agreement looks a little bit different, but principals and sureties will usually need to work out a few particular elements or criteria as part of the agreement.
-These include the bonded amount, the principal’s working capital, the bonding capacity, the bond premium, and the bond term.
+These include the bonded amount (the maximum amount the surety will pay out for claims), the principal’s working capital, the bonding capacity, the bond premium, and the bond term.

 - Bonding capacity: Bonding capacity is the maximum amount of coverage a principal can obtain from a surety, usually based on the principal’s finances, track record, and reputation.
 Businesses that sureties determine to be more reliable will likely be able to obtain a higher capacity.
 Capacity can be set for individual jobs or as an aggregate limit across all of a principal’s projects.